 Much has been written and debated within the financial services industry about insistent clients.
-More recently, even the Financial Ombudsman Service (FOS) has suggested that they would rule against a financial adviser if they had processed a transaction where the investing client did not have knowledge that was at least equivalent to the financial adviser’s as clients cannot be reasonably expected to understand the consequences of their actions.
+More recently, even the Financial Ombudsman Service (FOS) suggested that they would rule against a financial adviser if they had processed a transaction where the investing client did not have the knowledge that was at least equivalent to the financial adviser’s as clients cannot be reasonably expected to understand the consequences of their actions.

 We have been involved in this debate and suggested that this puts the financial services industry in turmoil as you cannot expect any client to have high-level, degree equivalent pensions and investment qualifications and as such financial advisers are being left wide open to compensation claims despite the fact that they had advised clients not to continue with the course of action.

-We appreciate that despite the downside of for example: transferring a final salary pension scheme to an investment linked pension scheme, some clients still wish to do this to access their lump sum or make use of the new flexible drawdown rules and are happy to lose their guaranteed 'safeguarded' pension rights.
+We appreciate that despite the downside of example: transferring a final salary pension scheme to an investment linked pension scheme, some clients still wish to do this to access their lump sum or make use of the new flexible drawdown rules and are happy to lose their guaranteed 'safeguarded' pension rights.

-Finally, the financial services industry regulator, the Financial Conduct Authority (FCA) has issued guidance and effectively given the go-ahead for insistent investor transactions.
+The financial services industry regulator, the Financial Conduct Authority (FCA) has issued guidance and effectively given the go-ahead for insistent investor transactions.
 That said, to protect consumers from unscrupulous financial advisers, pensions and investment companies, the FCA has stipulated a number of rules for both the financial adviser and the client to follow in such circumstances: